domarp-j/react-testing/PITCHME.md

 ### I Have Smart & Dumb Components - Now What?

+Now we think about testing!

 Note:
 Or at least you've tried to separate them as much as possible.

 +++

-### I Have Smart & Dumb Components - Now What?

-We think about testing!

 ---